Dog Bite Lawyer in New Hampshire

 - Injury to the muscle, nerve or bone: In addition to skin damage, a doctor will also evaluate whether a patient has suffered an underlying tissue injury.
 For example, a lacerated tendon could impair the movement of a finger.

 - Infection: An infection from a dog bite can be serious.
 When a dog attacks, its bite can expose the body’s tissue to bacteria, such as Streptococcus, Staphylococcus and Pasteurella.

 Dog bite treatment varies based on the severity of the injuries.
 Some doctors will prescribe antibiotics to prevent possible infection.
 The skin near the wound may be closed after the injury has been cleaned, depending on the doctor's recommendation.
 In some cases, the wound will need to be repaired through surgery.

-For a free consultation regarding your dog bite injury case, contact Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148 or fill out our online form.
+For a free consultation regarding your dog bite injury case, contact Van Dorn, Curtiss, Rousseau & Ross, PLLC at (603) 556-4148 or fill out our online form.
 We have years of experience serving eastern Vermont and western New Hampshire.